Benefits to LORA operators

 The Office of Conservation began its Oilfield Site Restoration (OSR) program in 1993 with approximately 1,900 orphan wells in Louisiana.
 Over the years, the number of orphan wells has continued to grow.
 Although 3,200 orphan wells have been properly plugged and abandoned by the OSR program, approximately 4,100 orphan wells remain on the OSR orphan well list.

-LORA, in partnership with the Office of Conservation, will use a portion of its profits to plug and abandon orphan wells to assist the OSR program and ensure a safer, more environmentally friendly Louisiana for future generations.
+LORA uses a portion of its funds to properly plug and secure orphan wells, ensuring a safer, more environmentally friendly Louisiana for future generations.